tonik/theme/README.md

 ## Initializing a Theme

-Starter comes with simple CLI and `shake` command, which allows you to easily fill theme details and information like name, description and project namespace.
-Simply call `php shake` command in the theme root directory.
+Starter comes with simple CLI and `tonik` command, which allows you to easily fill theme details and information like name, description and project namespace.
+Simply call `vendor/bin/tonik` command in the theme root directory.
 A setup wizard will guide you through the entire process.

 ```bash
 # Run setup wizard.